Traveling Drum School & Freelance Drumming

 The teaching style is very organized, relaxed and always open to student’s ideas, questions, and comments.
 Some students play for fun, others want a career, & some are undecided.
 No matter what, the vibe of the lessons is positive & uplifting.
 There is a “no homework” policy where students will be given short and long term goals to reach instead of assignments.
 This eases stress on the student because there are no deadlines for completion, each student works at their own pace.

 A drum lesson at home lets the student learn comfortably and can ease a parent’s sometimes hectic schedule.
 Parents should also feel free to observe the lessons at any point.
 If not, progress reports may be requested any time.
-Students will be given all lesson material they need including sheet music, folders, CD’s, & audio files sent via email.
+Students will be given all lesson material they need including sheet music, folders, & audio files (CD's upon request) sent via email.
 Any materials that are lost / damaged will be replaced free of charge.

 The pricing for lessons is currently average for the Pittsburgh area but the value far surpasses the pricing.
 I strive to keep the prices as low as possible so students will stay longer & learn more.
 To help keep the costs down & productivity up, normal scheduling is one hour lesson every other week.
 Weekly spots and/or different lesson lengths (30 or 45 mins) are occasionally recommended to select students, mostly less than 5 years of age or ones seeking professional careers.
 Most students will greatly benefit from the every other week scheduling to review the material given.
 A strong emphasis is always placed on developing each students playing routine to ensure the best results.